wandyezj/package/README.md

 - Privacy do not send any data, do not cache or store any data
 - Avoid Semantic versioning, every change is a potential breaking change, perhaps even unexpectedly, semantic versioning is a way to signal, but it needs to adhere to a specified contract about what is considered breaking, but it is still inaccurate in terms of how dependencies are taken, execution changes verses compilation changes

+Move all possible configs under the config folder:

+- have clarity where configs exist
+- have clarity on what calls the configs

 ## Versions

 Description of changes between versions